Clinton County CleanScapes, a 501(c)3 nonprofit community service organization, is governed by an Advisory Board of

 Les Kleckner retired from teaching 33 years ago and retired from the U.S. Military 47 years ago.
 An academic scholar for 20 years, Les received his Bachelor of Science degree from Lock Haven State College, now Lock Haven University; his M.S. from the University of Illinois; and his educational doctorate from the Pennsylvania State University, in addition to studying at Universal Life University, University of San Francisco, Valdosta State, Kent State, Michigan State, the U.S. Army Engineering School, Army General School and Army Infantry School.
 In addition to having his research published, Les has been listed in various publications, including “The Dictionary of America Scholars”, “Who’s Who in the East”, and “Community Leaders of America.”
 He is a long-time member of several alumni and civic associations, including Sigma Pi and Phi Delta Kappa, and in 2014 he received the Outstanding Volunteer Award from Pennsylvania Trout Unlimited Inc. for roughly 40 years of volunteer service to the organization.

-LaKeshia Knarr serves as communications manager for the PA Wilds Center for Entrepreneurship, Inc., a nonprofit organization working to marry conservation and economic development within the Pennsylvania Wilds region by promoting it as a premier outdoor recreation destination.
+LaKeshia Knarr serves as the Entrepreneurial Ecosystem Director for the PA Wilds Center for Entrepreneurship, Inc., a nonprofit organization working to marry conservation and economic development within the Pennsylvania Wilds region by promoting it as a premier outdoor recreation destination.
 Prior, LaKeshia worked in communications at another nonprofit and also served as a staff reporter at a daily paper.
 LaKeshia is passionate about the natural environment and the arts, and has spent several years volunteering marketing and grant writing services for local organizations to help them develop new programming and outreach initiatives.
 In her free time, LaKeshia can be found spending time with her husband, Tony, and their family of cats.
 She enjoys reading, hiking, kayaking, working on art projects and traveling.

 Christian Dwyer is a Clinton County native who is passionate about the natural environment.
 Dwyer earned his Bachelor’s Degree from Lock Haven University and enjoys participating in Clinton County CleanScapes’ efforts to cleanup waste from the landscape.